QuantasSupport/Quantas/HOWTO.md

 ## Step 4: Set up and run an experiment

-QUANTAS experiements are planned through a simple json file.
+QUANTAS experiments are planned through a simple JSON file.
 For this experiment, we want to run the ``changroberts`` algorithm 10 times, lasting each 15 rounds.
 The network topology will be a ring of 10 nodes.
 With these parameters, the ``ChangRobertsInput.json`` file should look as follows:

 	{
 	  "experiments": [